-Roni Modimola is one of South Africa’s fastest rising superstars in the comedy field.
-Because of Roni Modimola’s vast variety of comedy he is perfectly suited for any type of function including corporate, birthday parties, clubs and many more.
-Roni Modimola is a regular at major comedy venues across the country.
+Roni Modimola was one of the fastest rising superstars in South African comedy.
+He perfectly fits into the South African comedy industry and easily entertains a huge variety of people.
+He can charm any audience with his wit and style of comedy, which is vast.
+He is, therefore, perfectly suited for any function, be it corporate, birthdays, clubs and many others.
+Roni is a regular hit at major comedy venues across the country.

-Despite all the trials, he believes South African comedy is moving in the right direction.“It was in high school when I noticed that perhaps I was funny.
-I realised this just from people and the company that I kept.
-I witnessed the impact I had on them,” Modimola explained, adding that it was, however, not easy trying to do comedy in the ’90s as a black man.
+“It was in high school when I noticed that perhaps I’m funny.
+I realised this just from people and the company I kept.
+I witnessed the impact I had on them,” Roni said, “it was, however, not easy trying to do comedy in the 90s as a black man,” he added.

-The comedian said “film is a dream that still needs to be realised.”
+The great Roni Modimola said, “Film is a dream that still needs to be realised.”